RubbaBoy/QilletniDocs/docs/language/types/built_in_types.md

 ### Nested Weights

 Weights can give you some more advanced control over how your songs are chosen from weights.
-Nested weights allow for the system to choose a weight from a child weight every time the parent weight is chosen.
+Nested weights allow for the system to choose a song from a child weight every time the parent weight is chosen.
 Child weights (ones that are nested) must contain only percentages that add up to 100%, as something from it is always chosen.
 For example, the below code is equivalent to the previous example:

 ```qilletni
 weights childWeights =